google/syzkaller/docs/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 ssh -i $IMAGE/ssh/id_rsa -p 10021 -o "StrictHostKeyChecking no" root@localhost
 ```

+If this fails with "too many tries", ssh may be passing default keys before
+the one explicitly passed with `-i`.
+Append option `-o "IdentitiesOnly yes"`.

 To kill the running QEMU instance:
 ``` bash
 kill $(cat vm.pid)